 #4: Use Structures to Save Time

 Early on in my PBL journey, I told students, “I want you to create a documentary.
 You need to develop a plan and then make it happen.”
 It didn’t happen.
 Students stood around talking without getting started.
 The larger project was too daunting, so I began to incorporate structures that would build interdependence and collaboration.
+For a deeper dive into this topic, check out my recent article and podcast episode on building structure and interdependence into group projects.

 Structures are actually vital for creative productivity.
 It turns out people who are inexperienced at a task often fail to plan and have more false starts and mistakes while those who are experts tend to plan ahead.
 Structures provide the necessary creative constraint to push divergent thinking and they help facilitate the actual work of creative work.
 One of the fascinating things I’ve learned in researching collaboration and innovation is how often organizations, teams, and companies use structures to facilitate creative work.
-Pixar uses the Brain Trust concept and countless companies have used the Radical Candor structures developed by Kim Scott.
-If you haven’t checked out her book, I highly recommend it.

-Nearly every discipline uses a framework or blueprint for their creative work, it’s a writer’s workshop structure, an engineering process, the scientific method, or a design thinking framework.
+Nearly every discipline uses a framework or blueprint for their creative work; whether it’s a writer’s workshop structure, an engineering process, the scientific method, or a design thinking framework.
 When we incorporate these frameworks into our PBL units, we not only save time, but we also teach students how to do creative work in various disciplines.

 #5: Chunk Your Standards